neip313/neip313/README.md

 # My name is SinHyung Park

-- I am studying in Pyeongtaek, Korea.:kr:
+- I am studying in Pyeongtaek, Korea

 - Department of Economics:chart_with_upwards_trend: at Kyung Hee University🏛